Progovich/typescript-telegram-vkapi/readme.md

-<h1 align="center">Telegram Bot with VK API & Telegraph & TypeScript 👋</h1>
+<h1 align="center">Telegram Bot with VK API & Telegraf & TypeScript 👋</h1>

 # EN

 Welcome to my Telegram bot repository.
-Here I use npm Telegraph and TypeScript to easily create the Telegram Bot on Node JS.
+Here I use npm Telegraf and TypeScript to easily create the Telegram Bot on Node JS.

 The bot has a connected vk.com API, it can sent video or photo to social group and post on wall.